tgnemecek/core-website/src/collections/pages/landing.md

 ---
 aboutSection:
-  heading: We bring the Superpower of Balanced Leadership to business owners and leaders
+  heading: We bring the Superpower of Balanced Leadership to Business Owners and Leaders
-  text: To increase their power, effectiveness, well-being, and desired business
+  text: To increase their power, effectiveness, confidence, and well-being --
-    outcomes with our innovative, holistic, proven strategies.
+    while exceeding their desired business outcomes.
 postsSection:
   heading: What's new
   subheading: Keep updated with our latest posts and news